Blef-team/blef_game_engine/README.md

 ### Making a move

 There is an endpoint dedicated to letting the current player make a move.
-The player provides their UUID (for authentication) and the id of the action they are trying to make, which can be either a bet or a check.
+The player provides their UUID (for authentication) and the action they are trying to make (a bet or a check), represented with an action ID.

+### Public / private games

+A game can be public or private.
+A public game is visible to any observer.
+A private game can only be seen by the users who have its UUID.
+A game starts private and it can be made public by the admin of the game requesting such change from a dedicated API endpoint.
+The admin can also switch the game back to private using a different endpoint.
+However, these changes can only be made before the game starts.

+Finally, there is an endpoint which allows a user to see all public games (their UUID, list of players and an indication whether they have started).

 ### Full API documentation